 This is still my favourite pastime in summer (or winter for that matter).
 Mumbles is an intimate little seaside spot around 25 minutes drive from the centre of Swansea.
 Spend some time exploring the coastline, indulge in some delicious afternoon tea at The Front Room.

-Ohhhh, and keep your eyes peeled for the seals.
+Oh, and keep your eyes peeled for the seals.
+This alone makes it one of the best places in Wales to visit.

 3.)
 Soak up the rays at Aberdyfi